-You’ve got a intriguing idea for a book; but writing that book is a whole different ballgame!
+You’ve got an intriguing idea for a book, but writing that book is a whole different ballgame!

 How do you structure it, choose the right theme and approach, make the words flow, and turn it into something that people really want to read?

-That’s where we come in: Barry Fox and Nadine Taylor, professional ghostwriters and book coaches of highly-praised memoirs, business books, and more.
+That’s where we come in: Barry Fox and Nadine Taylor, professional ghostwriters of highly-praised memoirs, business books, and more.

-With more than 50 published books to our credit, we’ve written and edited New York Times, Amazon, and international bestselling books, as well as self-published books, for a wide variety of clients.
+With more than 50 published books to our credit, we’ve written, ghostwritten, and edited New York Times, Amazon, and international bestselling books, as well as self-published books, for a wide variety of clients.

 Personalized Ghostwriting Services

 You’ll know exactly who is writing your book because you’ll work directly with either Barry or Nadine.

 Ideally, we’ll travel to your location for face-to-face meetings that will help us define and sharpen your ideas and understand the way you express yourself.
 Then we’ll return home to Los Angeles to ghostwrite your book.

 Many of our clients ask for help with either traditional publishing or self-publishing.
 We can provide that for an additional fee.